bhaskarmac/printThis/README.md

-# printThis
+# PrintThis

-A simple plugin to print
+A simple plugin to print the selected DOM element